T1A0R3S2H/T1A0R3S2H/README.md

 ## 🏆 Achievements and Extracurriculars

+- Selected as a Research Intern at DRDO.
 - Selected as the Regionalists for the Google Solution Challenge 2024 and attended the Regionalists Bootcamp at Gurgaon.
 - Elected as the Event Manager of the Technical Society of IIIT Kota.
 - Handled the CSE Batch of 140+ students as the Class Representative (2023-24).